brewAyW/brew/README.md

 THIS IS NOT THE OFFICAL HOMEBREW!
-Too se the offical Homebrew, see this: https://github.com/homebrew/brew test
+Too se the offical Homebrew, see this: https://github.com/homebrew/brew \

 # Homebrew